ljacqu/AuthMe-translate/README.md

 AuthMe Translation Interface
 ----------------------------
-Source code of the [AuthMe translation web interface](https://jalu.ch/ext/authme), allowing users to create and edit translations for [AuthMe](https://github.com/AuthMe-Team/AuthMeReloaded), a Minecraft authentication plugin.
+Source code for a translation interface allowing users to create and edit translations for [AuthMe](https://github.com/AuthMe-Team/AuthMeReloaded), a Minecraft authentication plugin.
+No longer in use.

 Pull request are much appreciated, especially for improving the design of the web page (_hint hint_).